jakerudolph/matlab_standards/matlab_standards.md

 ## Review Criteria and Process

 **Description:** All releases of code with more than 400 total lines **MUST** be reviewed.
 The process is as follows:
-1. Create a CATER for your code changes.
+1. Create a Software Maintenance CATER for your code changes.
-2. Nominate someone to review your code, and assign a code review job through the CATER.
+2. Nominate someone to review your code, and assign them a task for code review through the CATER.
-3. Reviewer has three business days to review the code and attach/explain their findings and recommendations in the CATER job.
+3. Reviewer has three business days to review the code and attach/explain their findings and recommendations in the CATER task.
 The detailed review process can be conducted through Github or any other platform if desired.
 4. Implement feedback from the reviewer, and/or deliberate on their recommended changes.
-5. Once the reviewer is satisfied, the reviewer may mark the code review job as complete in CATER.
+5. Once the reviewer is satisfied, the reviewer may mark the code review task as complete in CATER.

 **Rationale:** Review can lead to more efficient and effective code and uncover potential problems that the developer may have missed.
 It also leads to more effective collaboration among developers and helps prevent code duplication.